Khabib Nurmagomedov vs Tony Ferguson UFC 249 Fight/Predictions

 Predictions for Khabib vs Ferguson fight

-As underrated Khabib Nurmagomedov’s striking is, he doesn’t want to stand across the cage from Tony Ferguson, for a couple different reasons.
+As underrated Khabib Nurmagomedov’s striking is, he doesn’t want to stand across the cage from Tony Ferguson, for a couple of different reasons.

 First, Tony can hit anyone from anywhere.
 He’s quick, his timing is impeccable, and he cuts tremendous angles that constantly leave even the best stand-up fighters guessing.
 It will be a huge risk for Khabib to play stand-up games in the first or second round.